jsren/osdev-workshop/_pages/parts_1/control-flow.md

 `pop` removes the _most recent_ item you added.
 Another explanation is [here](https://simple.wikipedia.org/wiki/Stack_(data_structure)).
 In x86, each entry on the stack is 4 bytes wide, even if you push a single byte.

-x86 uses two registers to keep track of the stack: `ESP` and `EBP`. `ebp`, or the base pointer (also known as the frame pointer), is used to point to the start of the stack, and `esp`, the stack pointer, points to the end (the latest item).
+x86 uses two registers to keep track of the stack: `ESP` and `EBP`. `ebp`, or the base pointer (also known as the frame pointer), is used to point to the start of the stack for the current function, and `esp`, the stack pointer, points to the end for the current function (the latest item).

 The stack pointer (`esp`) is automatically updated by `push` and `pop`.
 However, the base pointer (`ebp`) is not.
 To keep `ebp` updated, we use the **`enter`** and **`leave`** instructions. `enter` must be the first